Can I get the vaccine at UC Health?

 How do we know the vaccine is safe if it was developed so quickly?

-Scientists have been developing mRNA technology for decades in the hopes that it would be the future of medicine.
+Scientists have been developing mRNA and adenovirus vector technology for decades in the hopes that it would be the future of medicine.
 When the pandemic began, all that was needed to create a COVID-19 vaccine was its genome — the genetic code – which scientists shared in January 2020.
+Similarly, scientists needed to develop a successful adenovirus 26 vector-based COVID-19 vaccine, that could pass clinical trials for the adenovirus vector vaccine to be approved.
 Researchers were also able to develop the COVID-19 vaccine more quickly because of the large amount of human and financial resources that were invested.
 It’s important to understand that this vaccine was developed and tested in the same way as other vaccines — with careful and thorough considerations for safety and effectiveness.

 How does natural immunity compare to vaccine immunity?